 Welcome to our website

-The Pewsey Vale Railway Society is a diverse group (in terms of age and gender) of exceedingly well mannered and friendly railway enthusiasts who share a lively sense of humour and fun and reside mainly in and around the delightful Vale of Pewsey in the South West of England’s beautiful county of Wiltshire.
+The Pewsey Vale Railway Society is a diverse group (in terms of age and gender) of very friendly railway enthusiasts who share a lively sense of humour and fun and reside mainly in and around the delightful Vale of Pewsey in the South West of England’s beautiful county of Wiltshire.

-Within our common continuing interest in all things related to railways, our members have experiences and knowledge stretching back many years.
-Some also have a long standing professional association with the railway network.
-The Society meets on a monthly basis for talks, and also organises at least one railway-oriented trip during the year.
+Within our common interest in all things related to railways, many of our members have experiences and knowledge stretching back many years, a small number from a life-time career on the railway.
+We meet every month of the year.